ntiwari78/Analysis/Report/AdhocReport.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-## Query-1: Objective: To find the engagement of users who subscribed in jan
+## Query-1 Objective - To find the engagement of users who subscribed in jan
 ~~~
 select
   a.c_date,